mamun-hsenid/User-management/README.md

 * Clone the project from the main branch from github repository

-* install Java JDK
+* Install Java JDK

-* install IntelliJ IDEA or any other IDEA
+* Install IntelliJ IDEA or any other IDEA

 * Open the project from the local repository

-* run "mvn jetty:run" to run the server
+* Run "mvn jetty:run" to run the server

+* Modify code to update according to features needed